Home Page

 Omentum is a kind of slippery thin sheet of tissue which is present in the abdomen.
 It provides several services to the abdominal organs.
 It has blood vessels traveling through it to the intestine.
 Its surfaces produce serious fluid which lubricates the abdominal organs and makes it possible for them to slide against each other without rubbing.
 It carries lymph nodes for the abdomen, and is a major depot for fat storage.
 It partially contains the abdominal organs - especially the small intestine - and supports them in a kind of "plastic bag".
 As the puppy puts on weight, it is possible for a bit of this thin slippery tissue to protrude through the umbilical slit.
 As the normal process of closing of the umbilicus proceeds, it is possible for this bit of tissue/fat to be entrapped.
 The danger here is whether it is solely Omentum that is escaping, or if the defect is large enough for a loop of small intestine to escape the abdomen as well.

-It is essential to "reduce" the tissue escaping at least once daily.
+It helps to "reduce" the tissue escaping once daily.
 Turn the puppy on its back and gently massage the protrusion and slide the contents back up into the abdomen.
 This lowers the risk of a loop of intestine becoming strangulated in the protruding tissue.

 If the 'hernia' is a closure defect, the normal process of closing will continue, and at some point a small amount of momentum may be entrapped in a bubble outside the essentially closed body wall.
 This is viewed by most people as a hernia, and a serious problem, but if the dog has a small bubble, or 'outsy belly button', and it cannot be reduced, has been there since it was a baby, and the dog is healthy and well, it is pretty obvious that the bubble does not contain any intestine.
 While the puppy is younger, it may not be clear.
 The very tiny holes the size of a pinkie tip with a small bubble do not require surgery.
 Only larger holes should be closed to be sure that no intestine becomes strangulated in the process of closure.